 +1 INT or WIS

-Witches are recognisable by their forked ears and their striking eyes which resemble gemstones.
-According to old stories, the first witches were once humans that received a blessing from the Gods, granting them a stronger affinity for magic.
+Witches are easily recognisable by their forked ears and gemstone-like eyes, which are often considered striking and otherworldly.
+Old stories claim that the first witches were once humans blessed by the Gods, granted stronger affinity for magic in recognition of their devotion.
 Because of this, witches display a trait unique to them: an affinity for two types of magic.
-They are known for their long-lived traditions in herbalism and alchemy and are renowned for their expertise as herbalists and potion makers.
-Many of them can be found in Gildenfall.
+Their long traditions in herbalism and alchemy have shaped strong cultural practices, leading many witches to become renowned herbalists and scholars of magical craft.
+Many of them live in Gildenfall.
+Witches mature at the same rate as humans, but age more slowly thereafter.
+Physical signs of ageing emerge later and progress more gradually, which has led to their reputation for “ageing well".
 Witches typically live up to 150-180 years.

 Rare